jhu-dvrk/dvrk-readthedocs/docs/pages/software/compilation/cmake.rst

   clone all the *cisst* libraries and *SAW* components.
 The main advantage of cloning this repository is that it will clone most of the repositories needed.
-With ``cisst-saw.git``, to switch to the developement branches, you can do the following:
+With ``cisst-saw.git``, to switch to the development branches, you can do the following:

   .. code-block:: bash